MishraAnku/Plant-Disease-Detection-Classification-Model-/README.md

     `Note: I have built this project using Google Colab.
 Due to low performance of my system.`

-### Installation

-1. Download and Install Python from above link if not installed.
-1. Download Anaconda from above link if not installed.
-1. For Installing Anaconda, Follow steps performed from below given Video Link.
-    * [Setup Anaconda][setup-anaconda]
-1. After Installing, open Anaconda and launch Jupyter Notebook.
-1. Now open notebook files from project folder.

 ### Working

 The android application developed for the purpose provides the services while keeping in mind the ease for the user to interact with it.
 The application provides a handy camera integration to allow the farmer to click an image of the crop he wishes to diagnose.
 This image is processed in the backend using a deep learning model to classify the plant disease.
 The classification includes a class "background" exclusively to alert the user that the camera frame did not capture the infected area of the plant properly.
 It can detect any disease on the plant leaves.
 Further, it gives information about the parent plant and recommendations on how to improve the plant health and along with information of the natural breeding environment of the plant.
 If there is any confusion left by the AI, then the app also gives information on symptoms of the disease.
 This is pretty helpful from the farmer's point of view as information’s like these help the farmer to catch early disease symptoms, recognize current infections and also guides how these diseases can be cured.
 What's more to this is that the application is built using Tensorflow lite technology to improve memory and time efficiency of the application.
 With the help of this, the AI processes the image within seconds without affecting the other processes of the device.